4. What you expect of people is what you get

 Growth mindset is an expectation about the future

 Carol Dweck's growth mindset research fits here too.
 A fixed mindset — "I'm either good at this or I'm not" — presumes ability is static.
 A growth mindset — "I can get better at this with effort" — is an expectation that ability can develop.
-And that expectation changes everything about how you respond to difficulty: whether you avoid challenges or seek them out, whether you give up when things get hard or persist, whether failure feels like a verdict or like information.
+And that expectation changes everything about how you respond to difficulty: whether you avoid challenges or seek them out, whether you give up when things get hard or persist, whether failure feels like a a verdict or like information.

 What your culture teaches people to expect